Global Hyperbolicity through the Eyes of the Null Distance: Encoding causality

 \subsection{Counterexamples}

-We conclude this section with a series of examples that show that the local Theorem~\ref{thm:causalitylocal} with respect to temporal functions cannot be promoted to a global statement in the spirit of Theorem~\ref{thm:causalityglobal}, even if the spacetime is causally simple.
-Causal simplicity is defined by requiring the causal relation $J^+$ to be antisymmetric and closed, and sits only one step below global hyperbolicity on the causal ladder.
+We conclude this section with a series of examples that show that the local Theorem~\ref{thm:causalitylocal} with respect to temporal functions cannot be promoted to a global statement in the spirit of Theorem~\ref{thm:causalityglobal}, even if the spacetime is globally hyperbolic, but the $\tau$-level sets are not Cauchy (Example~\ref{ex:counterexgh}).

 In order to better contextualize our examples, we also consider the $\K$ relation.
 Recall that $\K$ is defined as the (unique) smallest closed and transitive relation containing $\J$.
-The definition of $\K$ is due to Sorkin and Woolgar~\cite{SoWo}.
-Furthermore, a spacetime $(M,g)$ is called \emph{$\K$-causal} if the $\K$ relation is antisymmetric, a condition later shown to be equivalent to stable causality by Minguzzi~\cite{Min}, and hence also equivalent to the existence of time function \cite{Haw,Min2}.
+By Lemma~\ref{lem:Rprop} we therefore know that The definition of $\K$ is due to Sorkin and Woolgar~\cite{SoWo}.
+Furthermore, a spacetime $(M,g)$ is called \emph{$\K$-causal} if the $\K$ relation is antisymmetric, a condition later shown to be equivalent to stable causality by Minguzzi~\cite{Min}, and hence also equivalent to the existence of time function \cites{Haw,Min2}.

-\begin{ex}[$J^+ \subsetneq K^+ = \nullR_\tau$] Allen and Burtscher constructed examples \cite[Ex.\ 3.23, 3.24]{AlBu} by removing points and lines from Minkowski space for which causality is not encoded, i.e., $\J \neq \nullR_\tau$.
+\begin{ex}[$J^+ \subsetneq K^+ = \nullR_\tau$] Allen and Burtscher constructed examples \cite{AlBu}*{Ex.\ 3.23, 3.24} by removing points and lines from Minkowski space for which causality is not encoded, i.e., $\J \neq \nullR_\tau$.
 Notably, $K$-causality is still encoded, meaning that $\K = \nullR_\tau$. \end{ex}

-Sormani and Vega gave another example \cite[Prop.\ 3.4]{SoVe} for which one can check that $\J \subsetneq \K \subsetneq \nullR_\tau$.
+Sormani and Vega gave another example \cite{SoVe}*{Prop.\ 3.4} for which one can check that $\J \subsetneq \K \subsetneq \nullR_\tau$.
 Their example is Minkowski space with the time function $\tau = t^3$, which is is not locally anti-Lipschitz, and the null distance is not definite.
 We modify said example to obtain a definite null distance for which neither $\J$ nor $\K$ are encoded.

-\begin{ex}[$\J \subsetneq \K \subsetneq \nullR_\tau$] Consider $M := \real^{1,1}$ equipped with the usual Minkowski metric $g := -dt^2 + dx^2$.
+\begin{ex}[$\J \subsetneq \K \subsetneq \nullR_\tau$] Consider $M := \real^{1,1} \setminus \{(0,x) \mid x \geq 0 \}$ equipped with the usual Minkowski metric $g := -dt^2 + dx^2$.
 We define the function $\tau \colon M \to \real$ by

 First observe that $\tau$ is a temporal function on $(M,g)$ because its gradient vector is timelike: For $x > 0$, this is trivial (note that then $t \neq 0$, by definition of $M$).
 For $x \leq 0$, since $(0,0) \not\in M$, it follows from